mackeral/stats/README.md

 + use harvest.js to grab xml from bepress of all citations, in all four formats
 + use fillDB.py to insert them into the database. citations are keyed on header:identifier and are "upserted" (inserted if new, updated if existing)
 + use authors.py to associate authors with institutions
++ get statistics locally
++ use ingestStats.py to get statistics into mongo

 harvest.js
 ----------